Mibea/Hatter/README.md

-## Install tips
-## Important notice, when you update or the first time since version 2.0 delete all Hatter icon themes in your /home/*USER*/.local/share/icons folder
+## Important notice, when you update for the first time since version 2.0 delete all Hatter icon themes in your /home/*USER*/.local/share/icons folder

 Usage:  `./install.sh`